silshack/spring2014/_posts/2014-01-31-stringsandlistssierra.md

 testEqual(reverse(""),"")
 ```

-7.Write a function that mirrors its argument.
+7. Write a function that mirrors its argument.

 ```
 from test import testEqual